-In 2006, Gavin McKay left the corporate consulting world to create Unite Fitness, one of Philly’s premiere training facilities.
-The certified personal trainer set out to revolutionize how we train with Unite’s “Heart.Muscle.Mind” philosophy to create a highly effective and truly healthy lifestyle for its clients.
+In 2006, Gavin McKay left the corporate consulting world to open up Unite Fitness, a premiere training facility in Philadelphia.
+The certified personal trainer set out to revolutionize how we exercise and create a highly effective and truly healthy lifestyle for its clients.

-Under the “Heart.Muscle.Mind” philosophy, McKay looks at nutrition in three ways: How food affects your body chemistry, how it helps rebuild your muscles, and how it makes you feel.
+Under Unite's “Heart.Muscle.Mind” philosophy, McKay looks at nutrition in three ways: How food affects your body chemistry, how it helps rebuild your muscles, and how it makes you feel.

 It was through these challenges that McKay started to experiment more with his diet, recently creating his own unique nutrition plan, which he calls “The Sacred 6.”